-Interested in #suplife but not sure where to start?
-An inflatable board that can roll up to fit in your car is a great option.
-We're continually researching the most promising boards before buying the best to test side by side.
-Here we review the top 10 inflatable paddleboards available today.
-We took them for Lake Tahoe glide sessions, explored Donner Lake, and enjoyed lazy river days.
-We timed how long they take to inflate, played clown-car to see how much weight they can really hold, and had new paddlers and pros test their stability and maneuverability.
-After rolling, unrolling, pumping, playing, rerolling, and packing so many times — we have a pretty good handle on how easy they are to move around.
-Check out the review to find out which SUPs are the best for all-around use, which are great for touring, and which offer the best value.
+Are you looking for a fun and accessible way to play on the water?
+Inflatable stand up paddle boards (SUPS) combine cutting edge board technology with compact storage and portability.
+To help you find the perfect SUP, we pitted the top inflatable paddle boards head-to-head.
+We took them for Lake Tahoe glide sessions, explored alpine lakes, and enjoyed lazy river days.
+We timed inflation, loaded them down with weight on the water, and had new paddlers and pros test their stability and maneuverability.
+After lots of rolling, unrolling, pumping, playing, rerolling, and packing, we have a handle on how easy these are to move around.
+Check out the review to find out which SUPs are the best for all-around use, great for touring, or offer the best value.
 If you're looking for the best glide performance, check out our rigid SUP review.

 The Best Inflatable SUP (Stand Up Paddle) Boards